EIN 56-1892438

 Program areas at Duplin County Partnership for Children

 CHILD CARE SUBSIDY (2341, 2361): Financial assistance will be paid on a direct per child basis for subsidy for families eligible for Temporary Assistance for Needy Families (TANF) or the Child Care and Development Fund (CCDF).
 Data will be reported into the state-level Smart Start Reporting System (SSRS) on a monthly basis.
 Teen parents still in high school and siblings of currently served children are put above the waiting list.
+Due to lack of open slots at all ages in all 4 and 5 star facilities in Duplin County, Scholarship will serve children in 3 -star facilities as a last resort.
 This activity will provide services to support the implementation of child care subsidy including program administration; family outreach and application; eligibility determination; payment processing; annual recertification; and reporting, etc.

 PROGRAM COORDINATOR(5603):This activity will fund a full-time Program Coordinator and a part-time assistant who will work closely with the local partnership's board of directors, staff, and direct service providers to ensure accountability.
 The Program Coordinator will provide various services, which will include but not be limited to: (1) providing technical assistance via e-mail, telephone, or on-site visits to service providers and/or grantees; (2) reviewing the progress of programs toward meeting programmatic goals and objectives as outlined in the annual plan; (3) developing programmatic short-term and long-term outputs and outcomes; (4) measurement and reporting of programmatic outputs, outcomes, and performance; (5) developing, collecting, and reviewing of programmatic reports; and (6) serving as a liaison with community providers of services to children.
 Additionally, program coordination and evaluation may also include the monitoring of, and enforcing compliance with, legislative mandates.